FrankKooij/Soma/README.md

 ### Issues & feature requests

-**If you got issues, file them.** To the extent possible (see previous question), I’ll do my best to fix them.
+**If you’ve got issues, file them.** To the extent possible (see previous question), I’ll do my best to fix them.

-**If you got feature requests, fork Soma and make it happen.** Soma is covering all stuff output by Ulysses and I won’t add features for editing afterwards.
+**If you’ve got feature requests, fork Soma and make it happen.** Soma is covering all stuff output by Ulysses and I won’t add features for editing afterwards.

 Disclaimer: got an awful amount of work to deal with like, say, making eBooks to pay my rent + developing the “CSS framework for eBooks” that should have been launched like one year ago.
 In other words, my spare time is scarce.